 Essential Pit Stop: Glenfinnan Viaduct

-The spectacular stone viaduct comprises of 21 arches that stretches across a valley just off the A830 towards Mallaig, about a 40 minutes drive from the ferry terminal in the west, and roughly half an hour from Fort William to the east.
+The spectacular stone bridge comprises of 21 arches that stretch across a valley just off the A830 towards Mallaig, about a 40 minutes drive from the ferry terminal in the west, and roughly half an hour from Fort William to the east.

 The train (aka the Hogwart’s Express) choofs and chuffs across the viaduct twice-daily – but only once before midday.
 At 10:50 AM.

 This presented a slight issue.
 If we were to watch the train cross the viaduct that morning, we’d have exactly 40 minutes to make it back down to the car and to the ferry terminal.
 If we missed the ferry, we’d be waiting 4 hours for the next one.

 Despite it being touch and go whether we could make that ferry, I came to the conclusion that this was a goal only achievable in an F-TYPE SVR, and thus, a risk worth taking.

 Perhaps it was the glorious morning sun, the whoosh of the cold air over our heads or the adrenaline of racing a ticking clock – but the drive along the A830 was one for the books.
 Arching and undulating roads kiss the shores of lochs on the left side and hug the steep mountains on the right, weaving in and out of the landscape.

 Given the very light through-traffic towards Mallaig, we found ourselves with the roof down, 567 horsepower underfoot and hardly a single vehicle between us and our goal.